 5) They can also help to provide radiant, smooth and soft skin

 6) Cosmeceuticals and cosmetics have active ingredients included in cleansers, toners, serums, moisturizers, and sunscreens that can help to treat hormonal acne, used as mono therapy and as maintenance treatment.

 7) You can easily incorporate this into your daily skincare routine, thereby improving adherence to treatment.

-8) When you use makeup as camouflage, it can also been shown to improve adherence and quality of life of acne sufferers.
+8) When you use makeup as camouflage, it can also be shown to improve adherence and the quality of life of acne sufferers.